ItzRock/deathrun/README.md

-# Deathrun Gamemode for S&ndbox
+# Deathrun Gamemode for S&box

-:)
+Based off a mix of the gmod and roblox gamemodes.